li-clutter-org/loadimpact-server-metrics/readme/1-INSTALL.md

 ### Centos

-Install `psutil` dependency (skip this step if `psutil` has been already installed)
+Install the `psutil` dependency (skip this step if `psutil` has already been installed)
 ```
 sudo yum install epel-release
 sudo yum install python-psutil
 ```

-Packagecloud.io provides setup script that manages `.rpm` package installation included `https-transport`setup, setting PGP verification keys and system `.list` file.
+Packagecloud.io provides a setup script that manages `.deb` package installation including `https-transport` setup, setting PGP verification keys and adding a system `.list` file.
 You can see details [here](https://packagecloud.io/loadimpact/server-metrics-agent/install).
 So quick way is to download and run this script.
-Alternatively you can run commands manually folowing [instructions](https://packagecloud.io/loadimpact/server-metrics-agent/install) on `manual` tab.
+Alternatively you can run the commands manually by following the [instructions](https://packagecloud.io/loadimpact/server-metrics-agent/install) in the `manual` tab.
 ```
 wget https://packagecloud.io/install/repositories/loadimpact/server-metrics-agent/script.rpm.sh
 sudo bash script.rpm.sh